krasimir/layout-architect/README.md

 </script>
 ```

-`LayoutArchitect` returns an instance with thow methods:
+`LayoutArchitect` returns an instance with two methods:

 * `onChange(<function>)` - register a callback function which gets fired every time the layout is updated.
 * `change(<new state>)` - update the layout